jbakjaskier/credit-cushion/README.md

 # Remaining TODOs:

-1. Hardship Form State UI
+1. Hardship Form State UI ✅

-   - For the `emailSentToRepresentative` state - a UI must be implemented
+   - For the `emailSentToRepresentative` state - a UI must be implemented ✅
    - When there is an error all the entered information is lost.
-To fix this send back the field info from the server action in the error state apart from just the message for each component.
+To fix this send back the field info from the server action in the error state apart from just the message for each component. ✅

-2. Update application routing in the top --> Done
+2. Update application routing in the top ✅

-   - Currently it says Products and Customers when in reality it should be saying "Loans" and "Products"
+   - Currently it says Products and Customers when in reality it should be saying "Loans" and "Products" ✅
-   - Add footer.
+   - Add footer. ✅

-3. Add warning and notification label when a variation of contract is generated but needs to be sent to customer
+3. Add warning and notification label when a variation of contract is generated but needs to be sent to customer ✅

-4. Add UI for when `hardship.loanVariationStatus` is `needsAttention` and have the UI to `resolve` it as well.
+4. Add UI for when `hardship.loanVariationStatus` is `needsAttention` and have the UI to `resolve` it as well. ✅

    - The `needsAttention` can resolve by going to `hardshipResolved`, however for the other two states - for `variationGenerated` and `variationSent` - we will leave it as it is as it does not need resolving and the UI has hardship envelope details as well.
-So no UI or logic updates are required for those two states
+So no UI or logic updates are required for those two states ✅

 5. UI to ask them to create a webform from template